ctornquist/sudoku-solver/README.md

 ### Compilation
 To compile sudoku.c and build the solver and creator modules from the top level directory, run "make".
 To remove executables and test files, "make clean."

 To create a board, run "./sudoku create".
-To type in a board + solve, run "./sudouku solve".
+To solve, run "./sudouku solve" (must type a board into stdin).
 One can also pipe the output from solve to create to do both in one step, i.e. "./sudoku create | ./sudoku solve".

 ### Final Video Link
 https://drive.google.com/file/d/1uwWQy2PlSnOHYwOoUfhw32c7Njj3RMz6/view?usp=sharing